Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 3. Develop standardized reports using TDSP data science utilities (such as the IDEAR data exploration and visualization report).
 4. Prepare a final data science project report that can be delivered to a client.

-We hope you use this feature of Azure Machine Learning to facilitate with project structure standardization and collaboration within your data science teams.
+We hope you use this feature of Azure Machine Learning to facilitate with standardization and collaboration within your data science teams.

 ## Next Steps: See References Below to Get Started